 Opportunities for those in the HRC

-The Honors Residential College (HRC) is a highly intentional and integrated living and learning community committed to cultivating students’ love of God, love of neighbor, and love of learning.
-Toward this end, the HRC offers incoming freshmen the following unique ways to earn credit by sharing in these loves.
+The Honors Residential College (HRC) is an intentional and integrated living and learning community committed to cultivating students’ love of God, love of neighbor, and love of learning.
+Toward this end, the HRC offers incoming students the following ways to foster these loves.

-The Formation Series: The Formation Series is one of the main ways our community comes together around the love of learning.
+The Formation Series: The Formation Series is one of the main ways our community comes together around our shared theme.
 Each fall and spring, the HRC hosts a series of three public lectures.
-In these engaging presentations, Formation lecturers will investigate the dynamic between moral formation and moral influence.
+In these engaging presentations, Formation lecturers will investigate the dynamic between ideal and lived practices.
 To earn an Honors Unit for participating, students must attend two lectures each term and write a reflection essay on one of the lectures.
 Students may earn half an Honors Unit for one term and a whole Honors Unit for completing both semesters.

-HRC Co-Curricular Courses: In order to support our co-curricular mission, where living and learning happen together, the HRC is proud to offer the following HRC-specific courses for residents in Fall 2020 (offerings will also be made available for Spring 2021):
+HRC Co-Curricular Courses: In order to support our co-curricular mission, where living and learning happen together, the HRC is proud to offer the following HRC-specific courses for residents in the upcoming fall semester.
+(Offerings will also be made available for the spring term):

 REL 1310.H1 (CRN 44715) Christian Scriptures